My struggles in life

 At the time I thought that everyone who believes in Christ wore a cross; so, in an attempt to divert the wrath of Jesus, I asked my nephew to bring me a cross and to put it on me.
 Even as a child I had a flippant attitude towards Christians, but I now realized I was wrong.

 The memory of Jesus laying His hand on me in my dream was strongly on my heart.
 I had the feeling that Jesus liked me, and I started liking Him, wholeheartedly.

-Ten months after admission into Guntur hospital, still with large areas of my body not healed, the doctors advised my family to take me home.
-Until then I had thought that, “If I survived, I would walk again, and I would then return to college to complete my PG.”
+Ten months after admission to Guntur hospital, still with large areas of my body not healed, the doctors advised my family to take me home.
+Until then I had thought that “If I survived, I would walk again, and I would then return to college to complete my PG.”
 However, when I learned that I would never walk again, my heart was broken.

 My maternal uncle's family showed mercy and put me in a small hospital close to their village, and sent us food.
 A nurse came to dress my injuries on a regular basis.

 The doctor knowing I was a Hindu, asked about the cross I wore and was told that I did so because of my critical condition.

 He then asked one of the patients (who is a retired teacher) to see if he could console me.
 The retired teacher visited occasionally and began to tell me about Christ.
 At the request of my relatives, a specialist Doctor visited me, and he told them, “I can’t say how long he will survive, take him home because it will cost a lot of money to remain in the hospital.”